AliAldobyan/meow-ui/README.md

 ## Deployment

-This project is deployed on Vercel.
-You can access the live application [here](https://meow-ui.vercel.app/).
+The project will be deployed on Vercel.

 ## License